blaasto

 Wilting.

-Wilted leaves are usually a sign that a plant is in need ot watering.
-Generally if the leaves have not started to show signs of burning or crispiness, a thorough watering will restore them to proper condition.
+Wilted leaves are usually a sign that a plant is in need of watering.
+Generally, if the leaves have not started to show signs of burning or crispiness, a thorough watering will restore them to proper condition.
 In some cases, leaves can wilt because the plant cannot take water in because of root damage.
-This damage could the the result of gopher activity, repotting of the plant, digging in the root zone which damaged to roots, etc.
+This damage could the result of gopher activity, repotting of the plant, digging in the root zone which damaged to roots, etc.

 FMV.

-FMV will manifest itself in blotchy colored leaves, and distorfted leaves.
+FMV will manifest itself in blotchy colored leaves, and distorted leaves.

 The mark left on a branch at the point where a leaf was previously attached to the branch.